zephyrproject-rtos/zephyr/boards/arm/nrf52840_mdk/doc/nrf52840_mdk.rst

 (also known as `DAPLink`_) that provides USB drag-and-drop programming, USB Virtual COM port, and a CMSIS-DAP interface.

-The kit contains a Microchip USB 2.0 Hi-Speed hub controller with two downstream ports: one for DAPLink interface and one for nRF52840 USB device controller.
-The kit also features ultra-low power 64-Mb QSPI FLASH memory, programmable user button, RGB LED, up to 24 GPIOs, antenna selection for custom applications.
+The kit contains a Microchip USB 2.0 Hi-Speed hub controller with two downstream ports: one for the DAPLink interface and one for the nRF52840 USB device controller.
+The kit also features ultra-low power 64-Mb QSPI FLASH memory, programmable user button, RGB LED, up to 24 GPIOs, and antenna selection for custom applications.

 See `nRF52840-MDK website`_ for more information about the development board and `nRF52840 website`_ for the official reference on the IC itself.